artMATERIALS/hyperspectral-microspectroscopy/README.md

 ![image](https://github.com/artMATERIALS/correlative-hyperspectral-microspectroscopy/assets/151731956/d035174f-f9cb-4ee5-8c8a-a74ef11abfa9)

-a Workflow for spectromicroscopic data, collected for multilayered MS-Ti3C2Tx MXene.
-Images in transmission and TEY mode, acquired at Ti L-edge (step 1) are preprocessed for drift correction and normalization (step 2).
-Then, images are reduced to a few components by performing a dimensionality reduction (step 3).
-Clustering is performed to these components to create the clustered transmission and TEY image (step 4).
-Clustered spectrum is extracted by averaging the preprocessed spectra, corresponding to pixels of a clustered area.
-Clustered spectra are shown in b for transmission and c for TEY mode.
-Cluster 1-3 and clusters I-III are produced after clustering separately the preprocessed transmission and TEY data, respectively.
+Step 1: data are preprocessed for drift correction Step 2: normalization
+Step 3: images are reduced to a few components by performing a dimensionality reduction Step 4: Clustering is performed to these components to create the clustered transmission and TEY image.

 ## Glance into Li-ion battery